 Since its start in 1983, NeighborWorks America designates the 2nd week in June as NeighborWorks Week; a celebration of the heroes in our neighborhoods and to celebrate the achievements of the organization and affiliates around the nation.
-Neighborhood Finance Corporation (NFC) is a proud Charter Member of NeighborWorks America and we are celebrating 30 years of serving Polk County in 2020.
+Neighborhood Finance Corporation (NFC) is a proud Charter Member of NeighborWorks America.

-For NeighborWorks Week 2020, NFC is recognizing three neighborhood heroes in each of the communities we serve.
-We invite you to read their stories and learn more about the good they are doing in our communities and why they love their neighborhoods.
+For NeighborWorks Week 2022, NFC is recognizing neighborhood heroes in each of the communities we serve.
+We invite you to read their stories and learn more about the good they are doing in our communities and why they love their neighborhood.